-(3) The authorised officer must require carcasses of bovine animals over six months old, and domestic swine over four weeks old to be submitted for post-mortem inspection split lengthways into half carcasses down the spinal column and if the inspection so necessitates, the authorised officer may also require any head or any carcass to be split lengthways:
+(3) Subject to sub-regulation (3A), the authorised officer must require carcasses of bovine animals over 6 months old, and domestic swine over 4 weeks old to be submitted for post-mortem inspection split lengthways into half carcasses down the spinal column and if the inspection so necessitates, the authorised officer may also require any head or any carcass to be split lengthways.

-Provided that, taking account of particular eating habits, technological developments or specific sanitary situations, the Regulatory Authority may authorise the submission for inspection of carcasses of bovine animals over six months old, and domestic swine over four weeks old, not split in half.
+(3A) Taking account of particular eating habits, technological developments or specific sanitary situations, the Regulatory Authority may authorise the submission for inspection of carcasses of bovine animals over 6x months old, and domestic swine over 4 weeks old, not split in half.